-Meanwhile, blanch the peas in boiling water until bright green (about 3–4 minutes).
-Drain and refresh in iced water.
-Drain again and add to the corn.
+Meanwhile, blanch the peas in boiling water for 3–4 minutes, drain and add to the corn.

 Combine quinoa and 3 cups of water in a saucepan.
 Bring to the boil, cover and simmer for 5 minutes.
 Remove from heat and stand, covered, for ten minutes or until water has been absorbed.
 Spread quinoa out on a tray and set aside for ten minutes to dry.
 Add to the corn kernels and peas, along with the coriander and parsley.

-♦ Reserve ⅓ of the undressed Roast corn, quinoa and pea salad (about 5 cups) for the Corn, pea and quinoa fritters.
+♦ Reserve ⅓ of the undressed Roast corn, quinoa and pea salad (about 6 cups) for the Corn, pea and quinoa fritters (recipe 2).

-To make the dressing, combine lime juice, zest, olive oil, honey and chilli flakes in a screw-top jar and shake well until combined.
+To make the lime chilli dressing, place dressing ingredients in a screw-top jar and shake well until combined.
 Drizzle dressing over the remaining salad and toss gently.

-- Quinoa is a South American seed.
-It is gluten-free and is readily available from health food stores, and from the health section of large supermarkets.
-It is very high in protein and has a lovely nutty flavour, similar to sesame seeds.
+- Quinoa is a gluten-free South American seed, available from health food stores and from the health section of large supermarkets.
+It’s very high in protein and has a lovely nutty flavour.

 - You can prepare the salad one day ahead.
 Store the prepared quinoa and dressing in separate containers.
 Store the cooked corn and peas together.
-Herbs should be prepared close to serving time.
+Herbs should be prepared and added close to serving time.

 - Undressed salad, reserved for the fritters, can be stored in the fridge for up to 3 days.

-- Baby tip: Before adding the dressing and herbs, you can puree a portion of corn, peas and quinoa for babies.
-Make a lumpier version for older babies – puree the corn until smooth and add mashed peas and quinoa.
-Mix well.
+- Baby tip: Before adding the dressing and herbs, you can puree a portion of corn, peas and quinoa, for babies over 8 months old.

-- Fussy kid tip: To modify the salad for kids, scoop out a cup of the salad before you add the dressing and herbs.
-Stir through a small can of drained tuna, and 1 tablespoon of egg mayonnaise through 1 or 2 cups of dressed or undressed (as preferred) salad.
+- Fussy kid tip: To modify the salad for kids, stir a small can of drained tuna, and 1 tablespoon of egg mayonnaise through 1 or 2 cups of dressed or undressed (as preferred) salad.
 You can even add a chopped boiled egg.
 Voila!
 Healthy, kid-friendly tuna salad.

 1 cup (150g) plain (all-purpose) flour (gluten-free or regular)